resilience-coffee/resilience-coffee.org/README.md

 ## When, Where, How

-First Thursdays are [APAC](https://en.m.wikipedia.org/wiki/Asia-Pacific) mornings and Americas' afternoons.
+First Thursdays are Americas' afternoons and Friday morning in [APAC](https://en.m.wikipedia.org/wiki/Asia-Pacific).

 Third Fridays are [EMEA](https://en.m.wikipedia.org/wiki/Europe,_the_Middle_East_and_Africa) afternoons and Americas' mornings.